-If you are not eligible for help from ACC or Veteran’s Affairs, you may be able to get help through the Ministry of Health or your District Health Board.
+If you’re not eligible for help from ACC or Veterans’ Affairs, you may be able to get help through Whaikaha – Ministry of Disabled People or your district health board.

-Contact a Needs Assessment Service Coordination (NASC) service.
-The NASC can help you to work out what help you need, and see if you can get help from the government.
+Contact your local Needs Assessment Service Coordination (NASC) service.
+The NASC can help you to work out what help you need and see if you can get help from the government.

 Visit the Home and Community Health Association website.
 You can find a list of members who provide home health services through New Zealand.